aakanksha1dutta/ai-mini-projects/hw2/README.txt

 The goal of this project is to solve a sliding block puzzle, given an input of a n*n matrix and search algorithm.
 Our project implements the BFS and A* search algorithms.

+To run the code
+    cd hw2
+    ./puzzle --astar < /u/cs242/hw2/test14_in

 The Manhattan heuristic was used for the A* implementation.
 It calculates the distance between the current position of each digit on the current state and its goal state position.
 The distance is calculated as the absolute difference in the x-coordinate and the y-coordinate of the current and goal positions.
 These distances are then summed up for all digits of the board, which gives us the heuristic value.

-For smaller matrices (n = 1 to 3), both BFS and A* had similar runtime performances.
-However, for larger matrices (like /u/cs242/hw2/test14_in) A* was almost instantneous where BFS takes much longer.
+For puzzles with less moves, both BFS and A* had similar runtime performances.
+However, for puzzle with more moves (like /u/cs242/hw2/test14_in) A* was almost instantneous where BFS takes much longer (around 1 minute and 30 sec).

 The following is a summary of each class and its function: puzzle.py: